archphile/website/content/manual/_index.md

 [Archphile manual Github repository](https://github.com/archphile/manual)

+&nbsp;
+**Notes:**

+- Archphile manual is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).

-**Note:** Experienced Linux users will immediately notice the same systemd commands (plus some nano editing) to be repeated again and again.
+-  Experienced Linux users will immediately notice the same systemd commands (plus some nano editing) to be repeated again and again.
 Please note that this document was created for people that don’t have any idea about Linux and may need to copy/paste commands in order to make their board functional.

-&nbsp;
 &nbsp;

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post">